 Stanford CoreNLP provides a set of human language technology tools.
 It can give the base forms of words, their parts of speech, whether they are names of companies, people, etc., normalize dates, times, and numeric quantities, mark up the structure of sentences regarding phrases and syntactic dependencies, indicate which noun phrases refer to the same entities, indicate sentiment, extract particular or open-class relations between entity mentions, get the quotes people said, etc.

-The following Stanford CoreNLP tools are necessary for this project for Sentiment Analysis, in order: tokenize, ssplit, pos, lemma, parse, sentiment; ner and dcoref are not necessary.
+The following Stanford CoreNLP tools are necessary for this project for Sentiment Analysis, in order to: tokenize, ssplit, pos, lemma, parse, sentiment; ner and dcoref are not necessary.

 The functions of these tools are: